 The Extraordinary Entrance

-James Brown’s home is located on 62.8 acres of land in Beech Island, South Carolina on James Brown Boulevard.
+James Brown’s home is located on 62.8 acres of land in Beech Island, S.C., on James Brown Boulevard.
 Iron Gates are the first things that welcome you to the private property.

 A Personal Boulevard

-If the iron gates aren’t enough to clue you that you are entering the famous singers property, then maybe the fact that the property is on James Brown Boulevard will clue you in.
+If the iron gates aren’t enough to indicate that you’re about to enter the famous singer’s property, then maybe the fact that the property is on James Brown Boulevard will clue you in.

 There Are James Brown Signs Everywhere